To reduce data transfer, sounds are not downloaded by default. Choose your preferred setting:

 fifth (5) + root (1) + major third (3)

-Like always we can see how the tones that are changing from G string to B string also have to move one fret to the right (or one fret to the left when being transposed down and changing from B string to G string)
+As always, we can see how the tones that move from the G string to the B string also have to move one fret to the right (or one fret to the left when being transposed down and changing from the B string to the G string)

 ...I Nearly Forgot To Deliver On My Promise!

-If you're not ready yet to play bar(re) chords, just play the lowest for strings of each shape.
+If you're not yet ready to play barre chords, just play the lowest four strings of each shape.
 It's not always necessary to play all 6 strings.

 What's next?